Chapter 4 Deep Learning

 )

-- Generative Models produce new data with the some underlying probability distribution of observed data
+- Generative Models produce new data with the same underlying probability distribution of observed data

 - Generative Models are Unsupervised Learning techniques